ploneintranet/ploneintranet/docs/development/components/case-management.rst

 Technical Architecture and Implementation
 =========================================

 The case object inherits from - and assumes to provide all functionality of - a :doc:`workspace`.
-In addition to that it usually gets a differend DCWorkflow assigned to represent the specific business process that it is meant to implement.
+In addition to that it usually gets a different DCWorkflow assigned to represent the specific business process that it is meant to implement.

 The Metro Map
 -------------